bayfrontmedia/bones/docs/services/logs.md

 ## Installation

-The logs service can be installed with the `install:service --logs` [console command](../usage/console.md).
+The logs service can be installed with the `php bones install:service --logs` [console command](../usage/console.md).

 Installing the logs service will perform the following actions: